JunyouC/R_Proficiency_Demonstration-me/README.md

-# R_Proficiency_Demonstration-me
+# R Proficiency Demonstration
-This repository is designed for any professors, potential employers who would like to know more about my R proficiency
+This repository is designed for any professors, potential employers who would like to know more about my R proficiency capacity!

+## Domestic Violence Analysis